At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

 - Mental healing (of the mind)

-- Soul healing (of the soul)
+- Spiritual healing (of the spirit or soul)

 The type of spiritual healing that you’ll need will depend on the following questions: